robch/book-of-ai/docs/openai-chat/openai-chat-non-streaming-go/sample-overview.md

 }
 ```

-**STEP 3**: Obtain user input, use the helper class to get the assistant's response, and display responses as they are received:
+**STEP 4**: Obtain user input, use the helper class to get the assistant's response, and display responses as they are received.

 ``` go title="main.go"
 for {